15. Somerset County, New Jersey

 > Median household income: $83,803

-A long life expectancy in Eagle County may be closely tied to high incomes as wealthier Americans have access to a greater range of healthy options related to diet and lifestyle.
-The typical household in Eagle County earns $83,803 a year, about $26,000 more than the typical American household.
+The long life expectancy in Eagle County may be closely tied to the high incomes as wealthier Americans have access to a greater range of healthy options related to diet and lifestyle.
+The typical household in the county earns $83,803 a year, about $26,000 more than the typical American household.

 12. Hamilton County, Indiana